quil-lang/quilc/README.md

 [![pipeline status](https://gitlab.com/rigetti/quilc/badges/master/pipeline.svg)](https://gitlab.com/rigetti/quilc/commits/master)

+Quilc is an advanced optimizing compiler for the quantum instruction language Quil, licensed under the [Apache 2.0 license](LICENSE.txt).

-QUILC comprises two projects.
+Quilc comprises two projects.
 The first, `cl-quil`, does the heavy lifting of parsing, compiling, and optimizing Quil code.
 The second, `quilc`, presents an external interface for using `cl-quil`, either using the binary `quilc` application directly, or alternatively by